nearform/trail/README.md

 [![travis][travis-badge]][travis-url]

-Trail is a audit trail log service.
+Trail is an audit trail log service.
 It supports logging all kind of actions with a flexible model scheme.

 For information about the model scheme, see the [trail-core package README][trail-core-readme].
 This repository is home to Trail's three main modules: